luwismigel/delacruz.sol/README.md

 }

-4. Compile and run the project
+4.Compile and run the project

 5.Deploy the project

 Note: If 0.8.26 version is having issues for you, try using other versions.

 Author

 Luis Miguel C. Dela Cruz

 202110441@fit.edu.ph